 - A. All active and life members of the Documentary Branch will be invited to view the eligible submissions in the category and will be required to see a minimum number as defined by the current procedures.
 Members will vote by secret ballot in the order of their preference for not more than fifteen motion pictures.
 The fifteen motion pictures receiving the highest number of votes shall advance to the next round of voting. - B. To determine nominations, all active and life members of the Documentary Branch will be invited to view the fifteen shortlisted Documentary Short Films.
-A member must see all shortlisted films for the ballot to be counted.
-Members shall vote in the order of their preference for not more than five motion pictures.
-The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Documentary Short Film award.

-- C. Final voting shall be restricted to active and life Academy members who have viewed all of the nominated documentaries. - D. The Documentary Branch Executive Committee shall resolve all questions of eligibility and rules.
+A member must watch all shortlisted films for the ballot to be counted in the Nominations round.
+Members shall vote by secret ballot in the order of their preference for not more than five motion pictures.
+The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Documentary Short Film award. - C. Final voting for the Documentary Short Film award shall be restricted to active and life members of the Academy who have viewed all of the nominated documentary short films.

-RULE FOURTEEN SPECIAL RULES FOR THE FILM EDITING AWARD
+RULE FIFTEEN SPECIAL RULES FOR THE FILM EDITING AWARD

 - 1. A Reminder List of all eligible motion pictures shall be made available along with a nominations ballot to all members of the Film Editors Branch, who shall vote in the order of their preference for not more than five motion pictures. - 2.
 The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Film Editing award. - 3.
-In accordance with Rule Two Paragraph 5, only film editors who hold principal position credit(s) shall be considered eligible for the Film Editing award. - 4.
-Final voting for the Film Editing award shall be restricted to active and life Academy members.
+In accordance with Rule Two Paragraph 5, only film editors who hold principal position credit(s) shall be considered eligible for the Film Editing award.

+4. Final voting for the Film Editing award shall be restricted to active and life Academy members.

-RULE FIFTEEN SPECIAL RULES FOR THE INTERNATIONAL FEATURE FILM AWARD
+RULE SIXTEEN SPECIAL RULES FOR THE INTERNATIONAL FEATURE FILM AWARD